Emma Dench: Academic career

 Dench began her academic career with just an undergraduate degree.
 From 1987 to 1988, between graduating with her bachelor's degree and starting her doctorate, she taught classics at Hobart and William Smith Colleges in New York, United States.

 In 1992, Dench joined the faculty of Birkbeck College, University of London.
 She was a lecturer in ancient history between 1992 and 1998, and then, having been promoted, was a senior lecturer between 1998 and 2004.
 In 2002/2003 academic year, she was a member of the School of Historical Studies at the Institute for Advanced Study, Princeton, New Jersey.
 She was appointed a Reader in 2004, and Professor of Ancient History in 2005.
 In the 2005/2006 academic year, she was a visiting professor of the classics and of history at Harvard University.
 From 2007 to 2009, she maintained a link with Birkbeck as a research professor.

 On 1 January 2007, Dench moved to the United States to join the faculty of Harvard University.
 From 2007 to 2015, she was Professor of Classics and of History.
 She was also a Harvard College Professor between 2010 and 2015; it is a title of honour awarded for "outstanding contributions to undergraduate teaching, mentoring and advising".
-For the 2015/2016 academic year, she is a visiting professor of business administration at Harvard Business School.
+For the 2015/2016 academic year, she was a visiting professor of business administration at Harvard Business School.
 In November 2015, she was appointed McLean Professor of Ancient and Modern History.
-She also served as Interim Dean of the Graduate School of Arts and Sciences for the 2017/2018 academic year.
-Having been selected to succeed the former dean Xiao-Li Meng full-time, she took up the appointment as Dean of the Graduate School of Arts and Sciences on 1 July 2018.
+In 2017, she was named Interim Dean of the Graduate School of Arts and Sciences (GSAS) for the 2017/2018 academic year, and was appointed GSAS Dean on 1 July 2018 (since 2023, the GSAS is known as Kenneth C. Griffin Graduate School of Arts and Sciences).

 Dench holds a number of appointments outside of her university faculty positions.
-She is a senior fellow of the Center for Hellenic Studies in Washington, D.C.
+She is on the executive committee for Harvard University of the Center for Hellenic Studies in Washington, D.C.
 She held a Loeb Classical Library Foundation Fellowship between 2011 and 2012.
 From 2013 to 2015, she was a member of the Program Committee of the American Philological Association.
 She delivered the Grey Lectures, titled "Agreeing to differ: consensus, culture and politics in the Roman empire", at the University of Cambridge in May 2016.